binduwavell/generator-alfresco/README.md

 yo alfresco:jsrootobject
 ```

-You'll be prompted for some basic information including which repo **Source AMP** you
+You'll be prompted for some basic information including which repo **Source Module** you
 want to create the Javascript root object in.
 We'll create a class with a sample method
 `callMe` that can be called from the Javascript root object.
 We'll also generate a
 context file that registers a bean for this class and passes in the minimal items